English Language Arts 6 & 7

 Policies to Sign and Return

 Please read the following items carefully with your child and place a check in each box after reading the information.
 After responding to all of the boxes, sign the bottom and return this page to Ms. Arsenault.
+The syllabus must be kept in a sheet protector inside your binder.

 - I have read the syllabus and understand Ms. Arsenault’s policies and expectations.